Translation of orofacial sciences (translational research, education, advocacy)

-Following graduation from the University of Otago (New Zealand) as a dentist, Mike did a PhD in Biochemistry (Otago), spent a year in private dental practice, then undertook postdoctoral positions investigating calcium signalling with Claude Klee (National Cancer Institute, NIH, USA) and protein phosphorylation with Sir Philip Cohen (University of Dundee, Scotland).
-On return to Otago in 1990, he established his independent research career, focusing on the cells that form dental enamel.
+Following graduation as a dentist from the University of Otago in New Zealand, Mike did a PhD in Biochemistry (Otago), spent a year in private dental practice, then undertook postdoctoral research fellowships investigating calcium signalling with Claude Klee (National Cancer Institute, NIH, USA) and protein phosphorylation with Sir Philip Cohen (University of Dundee, Scotland).
+On return to Otago in 1990, he established his independent biomedical research career focusing on biochemical peculiarities of the cells that form dental enamel.

-In 2003, Mike shifted camp to Melbourne where he currently works in the Paediatrics and Pharmacology Departments under auspice of the Melbourne Research Unit for Facial Disorders.
-His overall mission is to promote translational research and education in the oral and facial sciences, with a focus on prevalent tooth and bone problems.
+In 2003, Mike shifted camp to The University of Melbourne.
+Based in the Faculty of Medicine, Dentistry and Health Sciences, his overall mission was to promote translational research and education in the oral and facial sciences with a focus on prevalent tooth and bone problems.

 New Translational Initiatives

-First, he instigated a cross-sector technology network, now known as Proteomics & Metabolomics Victoria
+First, he instigated a cross-sector technology network known today as Proteomics & Metabolomics Victoria

 .
 This initiative has strengthened the sector through several key improvements (unity, technology access, communication, education, strategy & advocacy).

-), which are popularly known as "chalky teeth".
-This Australia+NZ network brings together a broad community (researchers, clinicians, public health, industry & affected families) with the mission to improve understanding and care of people with chalky teeth (D3s).
-In 2013 Mike launched a comprehensive online-educat
+.
+This Australasian network is now being internationalised and brings together a broad medico-dental community (researchers, clinicians, public health, industry & affected families) with the aim to improve understanding and care of people with "chalky teeth" (D3s).
+In 2013 Mike launched a comprehensive on

 Editorial Board, Current Proteomics.